jaejunL/HYFace/README.md

 ([link](https://www.isca-archive.org/interspeech_2024/lee24d_interspeech.html),
 [arxiv](https://www.arxiv.org/abs/2408.09802)), _Hear Your Face: Face-based voice conversion with F0 estimation_, published at Interspeech 2024.

 > **Note**: The code was released now on 24.10.22 (v1.0)!
-If you have any questions or encounter any issues while running the code, fell free to contact us.
+If you have any questions or encounter any issues while running the code, feel free to contact us.

 And also, don't miss our [demo](https://jaejunl.github.io/HYFace_Demo/).